TruncatedDinoSour/better-bash-baz-plugin/README.md

 - Move `.Xauthority` file to a more clean directory
 - Move `GTK3` config to `~/.config/gtk-2.0`
 - Fixes gpg TTY for signing
+- Sets the `JOBS` environment variable for building
+- Sets the  visual to your editor